kreier/timeline/docs/README.md

 - [v4.5](https://github.com/kreier/timeline/releases/tag/v4.5) 2024/04/13 Include the great tribulation in the time of the end, and a graph of the world population for the last 2000 years.
 It aligns with advancements in science, culture and society.
 - [v4.6](https://github.com/kreier/timeline/releases/tag/v4.6) 2024/05/31 Include more empires in Umayyad, Teotihuacan, Mongol, Inca and more.
 Added historic figures like Hammurabi, al-Khwarizimi, Genghis Khan and Dionysius Exiguus plus a few more smaller images
 - [v4.7](https://github.com/kreier/timeline/releases/tag/v4.7) 2024/07/25 Finally the rendering of RTL languages like Hebrew and Arabic are supported.
 The proper rendering of Arabic glyphs require a special font shape engine like [Harfbuzz](https://en.wikipedia.org/wiki/HarfBuzz) (also on [Github](https://github.com/harfbuzz/harfbuzz)) and my previous PDF generator [reportlab](https://www.reportlab.com/) has this not yet included.
 The pdf is now generated with [fpdf2](https://py-pdf.github.io/fpdf2/index.html).
 This project included text shaping [with version 2.7.5](https://py-pdf.github.io/fpdf2/TextShaping.html) in August 2023.
 This solved my problems with Khmer and Sinhala as well.
+- [v4.9](https://github.com/kreier/timeline/releases/tag/v4.9) 2024/09/15 Abraham's later wife Keturah is included into the image and the ancestry of the Midianites.
+Now the genealogy includes 6 nations with their name-giving father and illustrate the family relations.
+The extra space needed for Keturah and her 6 sons was provides by reorganizing the Daniel 2 image and the world population of the last 2000 years.
+And finally the life expectancy in Moses times was included with a graph to represent the health condition of people in his time.
+- [5.1](https://github.com/kreier/timeline/releases/tag/v5.1) The time period of 430 years was included as a graph.
+And some exaples from the Maya calender were included.
+- [5.2](https://github.com/kreier/timeline/releases/tag/v5.2) Time around last days reorganized, faded times for Daniels prophecies.
+- [5.3](https://github.com/kreier/timeline/releases/tag/v5.3) New Daniel 2 images, reorganize Ghenghis Khan and the last days
+- [5.9](https://github.com/kreier/timeline/releases/tag/v5.9) Extended family tree back to Noah, relate 20 nations in footnotes, add 4 Vietnamese Dynasties, Edo and Meiji period in Japan, Wulfila bible, first designed alphabet with a known creator, fresh NIRCam image of Pismis 24 by NASA with Webb telescope from September 11th, 2025.

 ### Scale challenges